careful with online course images

 • The image is not copyrightable

-Course creators should use caution because there sometimes it isn’t clear if photos are 100% in the public domain.
+Course creators should use caution because sometimes it isn’t clear if photos are 100% in the public domain.

 Creative Commons (CC)